 The problems had nothing to do with inpatient care, widely seen as some of the best anywhere.
 Oscar Olguin said the care was first-rate.
 It had to do with outpatient care — or the lack of it.

 Soldiers had to navigate the system virtually alone, arranging appointments with doctors and physical therapists, dealing with medicines and paperwork.

 "Our military and veterans health care system wasn't ready for an influx of wounded warriors," says Paul Rieckhoff, an Iraq War veteran and head of the Iraq and Afghanistan Veterans of America, an advocacy group.

-The problem was essentially two-fold: The volume of wounded soldiers coming back from Iraq and Afghanistan, and the lack of an adequate, trained staff.
+The problem was essentially twofold: the volume of wounded soldiers coming back from Iraq and Afghanistan, and the lack of adequate, trained staff.

-After the Post series broke, Defense Secretary Robert Gates fired top Army officials who had either downplayed the problems or didn't move fast enough to deal with the issues.
+After the Post series broke, Defense Secretary Robert Gates fired top Army officials who either had downplayed the problems or hadn't moved fast enough to deal with the issues.